AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-generate Agora Chat app tokens for authentication.md

 ## Understand the tech

-The following figure shows the workflow of authenticating with Agora Chat app tokens:
+The following figure shows the authentication workflow for Agora Chat REST API:

 ![](https://web-cdn.agora.io/docs-files/1640139728606)